ajlane/iostreams/README.md

 }
 ```

 It's just as concise, and doesn't use any libraries.
+If this is all you need, use this instead.
 But!
 Notice that there are three independent bits of logic here:
 * Opening and closing files
 * Filtering and transforming lines of text
 * Displaying results